-F1 2.4 Users can update their personal/organisational details (including name) and notification preferences subject to Business Rules.
-Important 4.1, 5.14, 6.2 - 6.5, 18 F1 2.5 Users can view all information about their transactions while being represented and/or assisted by a Representative.
-Desirable LANG UAGES F1 3.1 Users can select their preferred language from the list of designated MAC Registry Languages.
-TR 58 Must haveMandatory F1 3.2 The designated MAC Registry Languages can be changed at the request of the Supervisory Authority (including to add new Designated MAC Registry Languages).
+REQUIREMENT REFERE ENCE MAC REGISTRY FUNCTIONAL REQUIREMENTS RELATIVE IMPORTANCE REGULATION F1 2.5 Users can view all information about their transactions while being represented and/or assisted by a Representative.
+Desirable LANG GUAGES F1 3.1 Users can select their preferred language for using the MAC Registry Website from the list of designated MAC Registry Languages.
+TR 58 Mandatory F1 3.2 The designated MAC Registry Languages can be changed at the request of the Supervisory Authority (including to add new Designated MAC Registry Languages).
 Desirable F1 3.3 The MAC Registry can display form content in the language selected by the User from the list of designated MAC Registry Languages.
-TR 58 Must haveMandatory F1 3.4 The MAC Registry is to include on-screen help text in all designated MAC Registry Languages.
+TR 58 Mandatory F1 3.4 The MAC Registry is to include on-screen help text in all designated MAC Registry Languages.
 TR 59 Important USER REPRESENTATIVE F1 4.1 The MAC Registry is to allow for a User to nominate and authorise one or more Representatives to transact on the Register on their behalf.
 Important F1 4.2 The MAC Registry is to: a. enable the nominated Representative to accept or decline a nomination to act on behalf of a User b. notify the User when the nominated Representative has accepted or declined the nomination.
-Desirable F1 4.3 A User can: a. withdraw or change a Representative to act on their behalf Important b. notify the Representative of the withdrawal or change to the authorisation.
-4.4 The MAC Registry can track and report on all appointment changes, by User and by Representative.
-Important 4.5 A User can view information that has been sent to the Representative.
-Important 4.6 A Representative can be authorised to assist or act on behalf of multiple Users.
-Important ENT AND USER SUPPORT 1.1 A User can outline their intent in using the MAC Registry and be presented with service option(s) which match this intent.
-Desirable 1.2 A User can research information such as eligibility criteria, documentation requirements, terms and conditions, application process, responsibilities.
-TR 48 Must have Mandatory 3.6 1.3 A User can ask questions about registration and search processes through a Digital Assistant 24x7 or Help Desk during nominated hours set by the Business Rules TR 59 Important Mandatory 3.6 1.4 The MAC Registry is to provide automated support, including online help content and help pointers during the transaction being undertaken by a User.
-Desirable 1.5 The MAC Registry is to allow the Registrar to upload and maintain instructional information relating to assessment and decision-making tasks.
-TR 48 Must have Mandatory AND IDE NTIFICATION S4 USER ACCOUNT REGISTRATION 1.1 A User can register for an account on the MAC Registry.
-TR 35,36,37,85 Must have Mandatory 1.2 A User can select the type of Account they need to interact with the MAC Registry Must have Mandatory 4.1 4.5 4.6 ENT AND 1.1 1.2 1.3 1.4 1.5 AND IDE USER 1.1 change to the authorisation.
-4.4 The MAC Registry can track and report on all appointment changes, by User and by Representative.
-4.5 A User can view information that has been sent to the Representative.
-4.6 A Representative can be authorised to assist or act on behalf of multiple Users.
-ENT AND USER SUPPORT 1.1 A User can outline their intent in using the MAC Registry and be presented with service option(s) which match this intent.
-1.2 A User can research information such as eligibility criteria, documentation requirements, terms and conditions, application process, responsibilities.
-TR 48 1.3 A User can ask questions about registration and search processes through a Digital Assistant 24x7 or Help Desk during nominated hours set by the Business Rules TR 59 1.4 The MAC Registry is to provide automated support, including online help content and help pointers during the transaction being undertaken by a User.
-1.5 The MAC Registry is to allow the Registrar to upload and maintain instructional information relating to assessment and decision-making tasks.
-TR 48 AND IDENTIFICATION USER ACCOUNT REGISTRATION 1.1 A User can register for an account on the MAC Registry.
-TR 35,36,37,85 1.2 A User can select the type of Account they need to interact with the MAC change to the authorisation.
-4.4 The MAC Registry can track and report on all appointment changes, by User and by Representative.
-4.5 A User can view information that has been sent to the Representative.
-Important 4.6 A Representative can be authorised to assist or act on behalf of multiple Users.
-ENT AND USER SUPPORT 1.1 A User can outline their intent in using the MAC Registry and be presented with service option(s) which match this intent.
-1.2 A User can research information such as eligibility criteria, documentation requirements, terms and conditions, application process, responsibilities.
-TR 48 1.3 A User can ask questions about registration and search processes through a Digital Assistant 24x7 or Help Desk during nominated hours set by the Business Rules TR 59 1.4 The MAC Registry is to provide automated support, including online help content and help pointers during the transaction being undertaken by a User.
-1.5 The MAC Registry is to allow the Registrar to upload and maintain instructional information relating to assessment and decision-making tasks.
-TR 48 AND IDENTIFICATION USER ACCOUNT REGISTRATION 1.1 A User can register for an account on the MAC Registry.
-TR 35,36,37,85 1.2 A User can select the type of Account they need to interact with the MAC Must haveMandatory change to the authorisation.
-4.4 The MAC Registry can track and report on all appointment changes, by User and by Representative.
-4.5 A User can view information that has been sent to the Representative.
-Important 4.6 A Representative can be authorised to assist or act on behalf of multiple Users.
-ENT AND USER SUPPORT 1.1 A User can outline their intent in using the MAC Registry and be presented with service option(s) which match this intent.
-1.2 A User can research information such as eligibility criteria, documentation requirements, terms and conditions, application process, responsibilities.
-TR 48 1.3 A User can ask questions about registration and search processes through a Digital Assistant 24x7 or Help Desk during nominated hours set by the Business Rules TR 59 1.4 The MAC Registry is to provide automated support, including online help content and help pointers during the transaction being undertaken by a User.
-1.5 The MAC Registry is to allow the Registrar to upload and maintain instructional information relating to assessment and decision-making tasks.
-TR 48 AND IDENTIFICATION USER ACCOUNT REGISTRATION 1.1 A User can register for an account on the MAC Registry.
-TR 35,36,37,85 1.2 A User can select the type of Account they need to interact with the MAC Must haveMandatory 4.1
+Desirable F1 4.3 A User can: a. withdraw or change a Representative to act on their behalf Important

+REQUIREMENT REFERENCE MAC REGISTRY FUNCTIONAL REQUIREMENTS RELATIVE IMPORTANCE REGULATION b. notify the Representative of the withdrawal or change to the authorisation.
+F1 4.4 The MAC Registry can track and report on all appointment changes, by User and by Representative.
+Important F1 4.5 A User can view information that has been sent to the Representative.
+Important F1 4.6 A Representative can be authorised to assist or act on behalf of multiple Users.
+Important 2: INFORMATION MANAGEMENT ΓAND USER SUPPORT F2 1.1 A User can outline their intent in using the MAC Registry and be presented with service option(s) which match this intent.
+Desirable F2 1.2 A User can research information such as eligibility criteria, documentation requirements, terms and conditions, application process, responsibilities.
+TR 48 Mandatory 3.6 F2 1.3 A User can ask questions about registration and search processes through a Digital Assistant 24x7 or Help Desk during nominated hours set by the Business Rules TR 59 Mandatory 3.6 F2 1.4 The MAC Registry is to provide automated support, including online help content and help pointers during the transaction being undertaken by a User.
+Desirable F2 1.5 The MAC Registry is to allow the Registrar to upload and maintain instructional information relating to assessment and decision-making tasks.
+TR 48 Mandatory 3: ACCOUNT REGISTRATION AN D IDE NTIFICATION USER ACCOUNT REGISTRATION F3 1.1 A User can register for an account on the MAC Registry.
+TR 35,36,37,85 Mandatory